gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Elementary Number Theory ##

 * **An Introduction to Diophantine Equations** by *D. Andrica, I. Cucurezeanu, and T. Andreescu*: A really nice place to learn elementary methods for solving various types of Diophantine equations.
-* **A Friendly Introduction to Number Theory** by *J. H. Silverman*: A modern introduction to elementary number theory.
 * **The  Higher  Arithmetic** by *H.  Davenport*: It is written in prose form, many interesting things to learn.
+* **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
+Requires some mathematical maturity.

 ## Analytic Number Theory ##